Get your home holiday-ready 🎄 SEE ALL IDEAS

 Variable Speeds

-Drill presses commonly come with speeds varying from 200 to 3,600 rpm.
+Drill presses commonly come with speeds varying from 200 to 3,600 rpm or revolutions per minute.
 Generally, the harder the material, the lower the required speed.
 This reduces the heat generated by the drill to help maintain a sharp cutting edge on the bit.
 Some materials require higher speeds than others.
 For instance, drilling through pine at a high rate is fine, a piece of oak requires a medium rate, and various metals require low rates of speed.

 Pro Tip: When drilling metal, it’s a good idea to keep a can of lubricant or cutting oil nearby.
 A quick spray on the bit helps to keep the heat down on the tip and maintain a sharp cutting edge.